virtualsecureplatform/TFHEpp/docs/GL.md

 once per `Y` slice, and all primary-row products are accumulated before one inverse transform.
 The `n512p17` path uses a 54 MiB transient key-spectrum cache per 338-bit switch; it does not enlarge the serialized evaluation key.
-HMux also sums all eight body/mask branch switches in the NTT domain and uses batched 128-bit pointwise accumulators.
+HMux also sums all eight body/mask branch switches in the NTT domain.
+The native path uses batched 128-bit pointwise accumulators; the optional HEXL path uses AVX-512 vector products and modular adds.
 Slice-at-a-time decomposition and fused Bbar recomposition also remove about 25.4 GiB of old full-polynomial scratch at `n512p17`.
 Beyond the caller-owned 896 MiB output ciphertext, the optimized switch needs roughly 60 MiB of working storage.
 The